Comprehensive planning: Evaluating alternatives

 Each alternative should be evaluated by community leaders to ensure the most efficient and cost-effective way to realize the community's goals.
 During this stage each alternative should be weighed given its potential positive and negative effects, impacts on the community, and impacts on the city government.
 One alternative should be chosen that best meets the needs and desires of the community and community leaders for meeting the community goals.

 Adopting a plan

 The community needs to adopt the plan as an official statement of policy in order for it to take effect.
 This is usually done by the City Council and through public hearings.
 The City Council may choose not to adopt the plan, which would require planners to refine the work they did during previous steps.
-Once the plan is accepted by city officials it is then a legal statement of community policy in regards to future development.
+Once the plan is accepted by city officials it is then a legal statement of community policy in regard to future development.